Top Therapy Services for Children in Bucks County, PA

 Provide your child with the help they need right now!

-Dr. Jennifer McLaren (Dr. Jen) strives to provide a safe, non judgmental space where children and parents can feel open to talk about difficult things that are happening with their family or in their home environment.
-It is important to feel comfortable with your therapist and from the first initial phone consultation with Dr. Jen you will feel assured that she has the knowledge and experience to help your child.
+The child therapists at Ally Psych strive to provide a safe, non-judgmental space where children and parents can feel open to talking about difficult things that are happening with their family or in their home environment.
+It is important to feel comfortable with your therapist, and from the first initial phone consultation, you’ll feel assured that we have the knowledge and experience to help your child.

-With over a decade of experience in the field of counseling Dr. Jen has helped numerous families overcome severe emotional and behavioral concerns and learn how to thrive.
+With years of experience in the field of counseling, the therapists at Ally Psych have helped numerous families overcome severe emotional and behavioral concerns and learn how to thrive.